petrobras/ross/docs/index.rst

 |ross-logo| ROSS: Rotordynamic Open-Source Software
 ===================================================

-Ross is a library written in Python for rotordynamic analysis.
+ROSS is a library written in Python for rotordynamic analysis.
 The source is available at `github <https://github.com/ross-rotordynamics/ross>`_.

+You can check the tutorial and examples on `binder <https://mybinder.org/v2/gh/ross-rotordynamics/ross/0.3?filepath=%2Fdocs%2Fexamples>`_.

 .. toctree::
    :maxdepth: 1